-Fentanyl is to Blame
+Fentanyl Is to Blame for Opioid Overdose Escalation

 Unfortunately, Fentanyl can also lead to seizures, nausea, slowed breathing, a drop in blood pressure, and fainting, as well as death due to respiratory distress.
 Fifty to one hundred times stronger than morphine and 50 times stronger than heroin, Fentanyl was implicated in the deaths of singers Prince and Tom Petty.

-Prescription Fentanyl typically takes the form of a patch or an IV injection; however, it’s the illegal versions of Fentanyl that are behind the record-breaking increase in overdose deaths.
+Prescription Fentanyl typically takes the form of a patch or an IV injection.
+However, it’s the illegal versions of Fentanyl that are behind the record-breaking increase in overdose deaths.

-Numerous other illicit drugs including cocaine, heroin and synthetic marijuana are being cut with Fentanyl.
-Over a two-day period in August of this year, 70 people overdosed in a Connecticut park on synthetic marijuana (known as K-2) that was laced with Fentanyl.
+Recently, in a Connecticut park, over a two-day period in August of this year, 70 people overdosed on synthetic marijuana (known as K-2) laced with Fentanyl.
 Luckily, authorities were on the scene to administer treatment and prevent any deaths from occurring.

 K-2 itself is dangerous.
 Despite the moniker “synthetic marijuana,” it isn’t really marijuana.
 It’s a mixture of chemicals designed to give the user the same feeling as smoking marijuana, only K-2 is much more potent.
 It’s cheaper than marijuana and increasing in popularity.

-Where is Fentanyl Coming From?
+Where Is Fentanyl Coming From?

-China has been implicated as a major supplier of Fentanyl in the U.S. In fact, it is readily available from the Internet via Chinese pharmaceutical companies, according to Senate findings earlier this year.
+China has been implicated as a major supplier of Fentanyl in the U.S. In fact, it is readily available from the internet via Chinese pharmaceutical companies, according to Senate findings earlier this year.
 In some cases, components are shipped from China to Mexico (or even from other locations in the U.S.) to be chemically assembled.

 In addition, the federal government is putting its money where its mouth is.
-In 2018, Congress approved the FY 2018 Omnibus Appropriations Bill which contained a provision dispatching nearly $4 billion toward the opioid crisis.
+In 2018, Congress approved the FY 2018 Omnibus Appropriations Bill which contains a provision dispatching nearly $4 billion toward the opioid crisis.
 The CDCP received just under a half million dollars of that money, while a handful of states such as New Jersey – one of the highest states in the nation for opioid overdoses – are receiving $1 billion grants.

 What Do We Do Now?